 |Mutual of Omaha||$35.20||$480||3|

 Special Needs Plans (SNPs) are tailored Medicare Advantage plans that provide coverage for people with chronic and disabling conditions.
 SNPs may not be available in all areas.

-Optimum Healthcare (HMO) provides coverage for individuals with chronic or disabling conditions.
+Optimum Healthcare (HMO) covers individuals with chronic or disabling conditions.
 There is no premium for coverage, and the MOOP is $2,500.

 Freedom Health (HMO) also offers coverage for chronic and disabling conditions.
 The SNP charges a zero-dollar premium and higher MOOP at $3,400.

 Another type of Special Needs Plan is the Dual-Eligible Special Needs Plan or D-SNP, which provides coverage to you if you are eligible for Medicare and Medicaid.
 Simply Healthcare gives dual-eligible coverage with an Out-of-Pocket maximum of $3,400.